clarkezone/clarkezone.github.io/_posts/2023-07-29-tailscale-operator.md

 3. verify this with Tailscale proxy
 4. if yes, test with Tailscale operator

-The result of this test was the following branch: https://github.com/clarkezone/tailscale/commits/nftoperatortestfix the testing of which proved very fruitful.
+The result of this test was the following branch: [https://github.com/clarkezone/tailscale/commits/nftoperatortestfix](https://github.com/clarkezone/tailscale/commits/nftoperatortestfix) the testing of which proved very fruitful.

 ## The patch
 With a fix in hand, it was time to see if we could build a patch to temporarily unblock myself and others hitting this issue by exposing a toggle that would be settable in the Kubernetes manifest.

-Here is the resulting PR: [TODO](https://github.com/tailscale/tailscale/pull/8749).
+Here is the resulting PR: [https://github.com/tailscale/tailscale/pull/8749](https://github.com/tailscale/tailscale/pull/8749).

-As the ongoing work on https://github.com/tailscale/tailscale/issues/5621 continues to land (eg [Title](https://github.com/tailscale/tailscale/pull/8762)) the need for my fix will go away as the scenario will just work, but until then it's a temporary stop-gap for those blocked on adopting the Tailscale Kubernetes Operator.
+As the ongoing work on [https://github.com/tailscale/tailscale/issues/5621](https://github.com/tailscale/tailscale/issues/5621) continues to land (eg [https://github.com/tailscale/tailscale/pull/8762](https://github.com/tailscale/tailscale/pull/8762)) the need for my fix will go away as the scenario will just work, but until then it's a temporary stop-gap for those blocked on adopting the Tailscale Kubernetes Operator.

+If you want to try it out you can:

+To try it out

+1. (optional) build client docker image: `build_image`
+2. (optional) build operator docker image: `build_image`
+3. Grab manifest from this branch: `curl -LO ddd`
+4. add your clientID and secret per the official instructions
+5. (optional) if you built and pushed your own containers, update x and y
+6. apply `operator.yaml` manifest
+7. apply nginx (from PR or elsewehre)
+8. curl

+## Adding Ingress
+Over the course of writing this post, Maism landed the inital PR that adds ingress support to the operator.
+This provides the final missing link I was looking for.

+## Next steps
+There is an aditional feature that enables Tailscale to perform the duties of an authenticating proxy for the k8s control plane which sounds interesting and I plan to try out at some point.

+For the scenario of enabling one cluster to access other tailnet resources, there is also an egress proxy solutoin that I need to look at.

 ## Wrap-up